AlbertVilaCalvo/Commands/README.md

 https://docs.gradle.org/current/userguide/gradle_daemon.html

 Enabled by default since 3.X.
 Always enable the daemon since it makes builds start faster (JVM startup time is bad).
 To do so add `org.gradle.daemon=true` to `gradle.properties`.

+> Gradle will kill any Daemon that has been idle for 3 hours or more, so you don’t have to worry about cleaning them up manually.

 List daemons: `./gradlew --status`